-- Scratch paper written on by students during testing - Mathematics reference sheets written on by students during testing - Any reports or other documents that contain personally identifiable student information
+- Scratch paper written on by students during testing - Any reports or other documents that contain personally identifiable student information of ALL Paper Based Testing

 Once shredding (or other method of securely destroying test materials) is complete, it must be documented on the Chain-of-Custody Form or other tracking log.
 Secured destruction of materials and documentation may be done at the school.
 Do NOT return these materials to Pearson.